 While our culture sees contraception as the best way to “plan” a family, the Catholic Church teaches that choosing to make oneself infertile through contraception is irresponsible and an “intrinsic evil.”
 Married couples are called to embrace and to be open to children, who are a living sign of their love.

 Instead of using contraception, couples who have a serious reason to postpone pregnancy may use a method based on fertility awareness and then choose to abstain from intercourse when it is known that pregnancy is likely.
-Done with the right intention, fertility awareness—or Natural Family Planning—is fully supported by the Church, and it can be an effective and beautiful way for a married couple to embrace the gift of marriage responsibly.
+Done with the right intention, fertility awareness—or natural family planning—is fully supported by the Church, and it can be an effective and beautiful way for a married couple to embrace the gift of marriage responsibly.

-What Is NFP?
+What Is Natural Family Planning?

 When using the Sympto-Thermal Method, a woman tracks her temperature, cervical changes, and her cervical mucus.
 If using the Creighton Model FertilityCare™ System, the woman tracks only the look and feel of her cervical mucus.
 When using the Marquette Method, the woman tracks her hormone levels with a Clearblue Fertility Monitor.
 She has the option of also tracking the other markers as well.